International Study Program

 Beyond the exciting course material and study trips, the International Study Program offers participants many fun leisure activities, ranging from laid-back social events and get-togethers for international and local students to more scenic outings.
-A visit to Osnabrück's Maiwoche open-air music festival and night watchman's walking tour offer a taste of local culture and history, while the local forest ropes course invites daring students to test their courage and coordination.
+A visit to Osnabrück's Maiwoche open-air music festival and to the city of Münster offer a taste of local culture and history, while the local forest ropes course invites daring students to test their courage and coordination.
 The program also encompasses two national holidays and one free weekend, allowing students time for relaxation and independent travel.

 The admission requirements are:

 - enrollment and good standing in a Bachelor's program in engineering, agriculture, life sciences, landscape architecture or related disciplines